PofMagicfingers/Tasks/README.md

 Tasks
 =====

 A simple iOS Tasks app, with a Google Tasks sync feature.

+It's an Universal App, but it can't be build for the iPad Air simulator, for an unknown reason.
+I don't have any iPad Air to try it.

+Works fine on my iPhone 4S and all other simulators though.

 Why ?
 =====